 Wright State University, located in Dayton, is a public research university with a student body of approximately 18,000 individuals.
 Originally, a branch of Ohio State University and Miami University, Wright State became an independent institution in 1967.
 Distance learners at Wright State can earn bachelor’s, master’s, and doctoral degrees online.

 With emphases in nursing and education, Wright State offers an online RN–BSN nursing degree, a doctor of nursing practice degree (DNP), and master’s programs in advanced curriculum and instruction, education technology, principalship, and superintendency.
 Degree seekers at this online school in Ohio can also pursue more traditional graduate programs in business administration and information systems.
 Furthermore, the university offers certificates in instructional design for students preparing to work as course developers or online instructors.

-Wright State is regionally accredited by the Higher Learning Commission.
+Wright State University is regionally accredited by the Higher Learning Commission (HLC).

 24. University of Akron

 Located in northeast Ohio and founded in 1870, distance learners at the University of Akron can earn certificates in education, a bachelor’s degree in nursing, or master’s degrees in business, education, and health professions.
 The school’s online RN–to–BSN degree–completion program can be completed in a little as one year by full–time students.
 Certificates in education assessment and evaluation may be earned by completing only 18 course credits.
 The certificate in e–learning is designed for students who already hold a bachelor’s degree and want to better understand and utilize distance learning technologies.

 Prospective freshmen at UA must submit their high school transcripts and ACT or SAT scores; however, they need not provide any letters of recommendation.
 Furthermore, all new applicants to this online school in Ohio receive automatic consideration for UA scholarships.